 As HMS Chester steamed out of the mist at 29 knots, just ahead were four German Cruisers.
 Chester began heeling immediately to port so that her broadside armament could bear, and opened fire.
 HMS Chester fought gallantly but was no match for the combined firepower of four enemy cruisers, and subsequently took severe punishment.
 In all, she was hit seventeen times by major calibre shells.
 The ship was reduced to a shambles, only one gun being operational.
 Men were laid dying and horribly mutilated by shrapnel.
 HMS Chester was incapable of further action and was ordered post haste to the Humber and the port of Immingham.
 As she steamed into the river, tugs were waiting to remove the wounded.
 The wounded were rushed to Grimsby General Hospital one of whom was a Jack Cornell a 16 year old seaman who had stood by his gun during the battle when all his gun crew had been killed.
 Although mortally wounded he stayed in position his action leading to the award of a Victoria Cross.

 Leonard Lawn – Royal Medical Corps.
 Prisoner of War for 3 years, gassed, died of his wounds.
-Born 1.11.1883 and baptised on 24.8.1884 in Wreningham.
-IN 1911 he was recorded as being a farm labourer.
-Buried on 17.11.1928 in Wreningham All saints Churchyard (location B37).
+Born 1 November 1883 and baptised on 24 August 1884 in Wreningham.
+In 1911 he was recorded as being a farm labourer.
+Buried on 17 November 1928 in Wreningham All saints Churchyard (location B37).
 Son of George and Elizabeth Rebecca Lawn of Wreningham.

 1930 – 1945, World War II